minucas/bigcont/tensorflow/README.md

 The GPU-enabled version of TensorFlow has the following requirements:

-NVIDIA CUDA® 7.5 (CUDA 8.0 required for Pascal GPUs) NVIDIA cuDNN v4.0 (minimum) or v5.1 (recommended)
+- NVIDIA CUDA® 7.5 (CUDA 8.0 required for Pascal GPUs)

+- NVIDIA cuDNN v4.0 (minimum) or v5.1 (recommended)

 We will also need an NVIDIA GPU supporting compute capability 3.0 or higher.

 Unfortunatly in this project we only have a NVDIA GPU with compute capability 1.2 and we have to use NVIDIA CUDA 6.5

+We will have to focus on TensorFlow using scalar CPUs and study the CUDA capabilities in other project within this project.

 ## TensorFlow in Containers (Docker)